saichhor/Smart-Charging/README.md

 - The result: --> <b>It works perfectly</b>
   <br> The battery level changes on the app and we do not have to type in the
   authentication information anymore.
 Everything runs automatically.
+>-If we did not mentioned it to get the green run symbol in IntelliJ you have to run it first in the "Terminal": <br/><b>node httpsRequest.js</b>